ShVerni/AirBeamLogger/README.md

 ```
 Save and close the file.

-You should now be able to connect to the webserver by opening up your borwoser and pointing it at the Raspberry Pi's IP address.
+You should now be able to connect to the webserver by opening up your browser and pointing it at the Raspberry Pi's IP address.
 Sometimes a reboot is required.
 ### Configure the Access Point
 Setting up the access point is based on [this guide](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/overview) with a lot of customization.
 Run to command `sudo nano /etc/dhcp/dhcpd.conf` and make the following changes to the file:
 Find the lines that read